Q. What do I have to do to become an auctioneer in S.C.?

 Q. Must I take a test to become a licensed auctioneer, apprentice auctioneer or auction firm?

-Yes.
-Except if you are applying for a reciprocal license or you are licensed as an Auctioneer in this state and are the qualifying person for an auction firm license.
+You are required to take a test unless you are applying for a reciprocal license or you are licensed as an Auctioneer in this state and are the qualifying person for an auction firm license.
 The Commission does not reciprocate apprentice auctioneers or auction firm licenses.

 Q. How often is the exam given?